-

 Why Young Athletes are More Prone to Injuries

-Physiological and Other Differences That Influence Adolescent Susceptibility to Sports Injuries
+Physiological Factors That Influence Pediatric Sports Injuries

 Early Specialization in Sports Versus Diversification